OMR-Research/Smashcima/docs/07_glyph-synthesizer.md

 ### Glyph origin point

 You can see that placing the glyph into a scene is performed by placing its affine space.
-More specifically, by placing it's affine space's origin point.
+More specifically, by placing its affine space's origin point.

 For this reason it's important to be consistent in where exactly this origin point is located for each glyph type (e.g. noteheads have it as their center, whole rests have it as the position of the staffline).